About the Team

 We are proud to partner with Zingela’s Giraffe Identikit Project.

-Zingela is a 500,000 HA reserve located in Kwa-Zulu Natal, South Africa.
+Zingela is a large, private reserve located in Kwa-Zulu Natal, South Africa.
 It is debated as to the number of species of Giraffe that Africa is home to, however the population as a whole has decreased by 40% over the past 30 years.
 Our research focuses on the Southern giraffe; 20 of which were introduced to Zingela in the 1990s.
 Since then, their numbers at Zingela and the surrounding reserves have increased to what is estimated to be over 100 individuals – however, actual population size is currently unknown.
 As with any conservation effort, our first step was to investigate abundance and distribution to allow us to determine what action to take next.
-Read More.